twpayne/chezmoi/assets/chezmoi.io/docs/reference/templates/github-functions/gitHubRelease.md

-`gitHubRelease` calls the GitHub API to retrieve the latest releases about the given *owner-repo*, It iterates through all the versions of the release, fetching the first entry equal to *version*
+`gitHubRelease` calls the GitHub API to retrieve the latest releases about the given *owner-repo*, It iterates through all the versions of the release, fetching the first entry equal to *version*.

 It then returns structured data as defined by the [GitHub Go API bindings](https://pkg.go.dev/github.com/google/go-github/v63/github#RepositoryRelease).